Community collaboration scores a goal for design

 “Initially, I thought it was a fantastic opportunity, as I hadn’t expected to work with real clients until third year.

-Kelsey was tasked to design a A6 postcard to be distributed at primary schools to encourage students to register for the netball club.
+Kelsey was tasked to design an A6 postcard to be distributed at primary schools to encourage students to register for the netball club.

 The second deliverable involved designing collector cards featuring playing positions, aimed at helping young players learn the fundamentals of netball.

-The final piece was a coaches companion booklet containing training information, coaching resources, and game-day planning pages for coaches.
+The final piece was a coach's companion booklet containing training information, coaching resources and game-day planning pages.

 “Across all three designs, we needed to ensure consistent visual elements to create a cohesive design suite,” Kelsey said.